A Structural and Nominal Syntax for Diagrams: Uniflow diagrams

-$\Gamma$ is a set of \textit{input variables}, $\Delta$ of \textit{output variables} and $R$ a partial order on their (disjoint) union.
-We call this order the \textit{anchor} of the diagram and we use it to prevent cycles in the graph.
-The type $m\rightarrow n$ represents a uniflow diagram with $m$ (unabelled) inputs and $n$ (unlabelled) outputs.
+where $k\in K$ are the constants and $x$ variables.
+The language is essentially that of symmetrical monoidal categorical combinators (identity, symmetry, composition, tensor) over a signature, extended with variables and a binding construct we read as \textit{link $x$ and $y$ in $M$}.
+We equip this language with a type system, where judgements are of the form $\Gamma \mid \Delta \vdash M : m \rightarrow n\mid{R}. $ $\Gamma$ is a set of \textit{input variables}, $\Delta$ of \textit{output variables} and $R$ a partial order on their (disjoint) union, called the \textit{anchor} of the diagram (Fig.~\ref{fig:udtr}).
+The anchor relation is a syntactic discipline used to prevent the inadvertent introduction of cycles.
+Note that $i:1\rightarrow 1$ and $\gamma:2\rightarrow 2$ have the same typing rules as the constants.
+The type $m\rightarrow n$ represents a uniflow diagram with $m$ (unlabelled) inputs and $n$ (unlabelled) outputs.
 Given a relation $R$ we denote by $[R]$ its transitive and reflexive closure.
-For any set $S$, we define
+For any set $S$, we define $R\setminus S=\{(x,y)\in R\mid x,y\not\in S\}.$